marcusskinner/LING-L545/05_Project/README.md

 python train.py

 Once done, the script will print the precision scores of the models.
+Further information can be found in the